 Other dangerous offenders (Category 3)

-It is expected that there will be an exchange of information between partner agencies to manage the risk of offenders, as well as enabling the sharing of this information with others, such as schools and employers.
-VISOR is a national database which currently carries details of MAPPA eligible offenders and other potentially dangerous offenders; this is accessible by police, probation provider and prisons.
-This enables the quality and timeliness of risk assessments and interventions to prevent offending.

 In most cases, a MAPPA eligible offender will be managed without recourse to MAPPA meetings being managed under the ordinary arrangements by the relevant agency; the police for registered sexual offenders who are not on licence to probation, probation for violent offenders and those on a licence.
 Youth Offending Teams will lead with young offenders and Mental Health Services with those on hospital orders.
 A number of offenders require active multi-agency management and monitoring via multi-agency public protection (MAPP) meetings attended by various agencies.

 The levels of management within the MAPPA framework are based on the level of multi-agency co-operation required to implement the risk management plan effectively: